ignite/gex/readme.md

 GEX is a real time in-terminal explorer for Cosmos SDK blockchains.
 See the [Check out your Cosmos SDK blockchain in a terminal-based block explorer](https://blog.cosmos.network/gaia-explorer-in-terminal-f37a4ea52e3c) blog post to learn more about GEX.

 The GEX explorer displays blocks, transactions, validator, network status, and more information.
 Use the GEX block explorer to see the status of peers, connection, version, and other useful information to have a quick peek into your own node.
-GEX works with Starport.
+GEX works with Ignite.

 ## Install GEX